brainlesstony/BINF4241-group-9/Assignment 5/ANSWERS.md

 - Fixed empty input for board size in Board Class.
 - Fixed empty input for amount of players in PlayerList Class.

+The bugs were found by checking what input is allowed for our methods that need user input.
+There was twice the possibility(board size & player amount) of just entering nothing and the program would not end nor return an error message.
+This was fixed by first checking whether the input is empty and then making sure that it only contains digits in order to check for string/float/etc. input

 #Task 2 Tic Tac Toe

 **Gameboard**